Elchin/GIPL/README.md

 **Windows**: Compile the gipl.f90 and call the executable file gipl.exe  <br />
 **Linux**: Use Makefile to create executable, just type 'make' in your command line  <br />
 Please see the cfg file for more information on how to orginize and input and output files Copy all the files in the same folder.
-Create "in" folder and move all the input files "*.txt" into that folder.
-Then create "dump" folder in the same directory.
-All the **output files** will be written in that folder. results_001.txt include daily output and mean_001.txt include all the yearly averaged data including the active layer depth and freezeup day.
-You also need to copy mesres.txt into the dump folder.
-The compare(0) is a matlab script that outputs in this example calculated daily ground temperatures at four specified depths and estimates the mean average error between the measured and the calculated ground temperatures. compare(1) will recalculate the output file.
+All input files should be stores in "in" folder.
+The storage of the output files can be prescribed in the config file.
+Current ouput configuration include 'results.txt' file with daily output, 'mean.txt' with the yearly averaged data such as active layer thickness and freezeup day.
+The file 'start.txt' includes the temperature profilee with depth for the last day of simulation.
+The file with measured temperatures is 'mesres.txt'.
+The compare(0) is a matlab script that polot the output daily file against measured data for four specified depths and estimates the mean average error between the measured and the calculated ground temperatures.

 ###Input data:
 All input files are located in the "in" folder

-**cmd.txt** include <br />
+**gipl_config.cfg** include <br />
+Include paths for input and uotput files and the correspoding setup paramteres.
 0/1: start from previous time step / start from the begining<br />
 step | taum | tmin : <br />
 	step is the timestep in the example it is 1<br />